 - Macular edema: Swelling or thickening of the macula, the part of your eye that provides sharp, central vision

-- Diabetic retinopathy, which can cause new, abnormal blood vessels to grow in the retina, the back part of your eye
+- Diabetic retinopathy: A complication of diabetes which can cause new, abnormal blood vessels to grow in the retina, the back part of your eye

 - Retinal vein occlusion: A blockage of the veins that carry blood away from the retina and out of the eye

-- Infections in the inside of the eye (endophthalmitis)
+- Endophthalmitis: Infection in the inside of the eye

 Side effects are rare, and many can be managed.
 They may include: